 Wontons are a type of Chinese dumpling.
-Hoành Thánh is the Vietnamese equivalent and they are made similarly.
-There are many different fillings in wontons but the base filing is always a mixture of ground shrimp, ground pork and some seasoning.
+Hoành Thánh is the Vietnamese equivalent and they are made primarily out of ground pork.

 There are many ways to cook wontons.
-They can be steamed, boiled, pan-fried, deep-fried or a combination of these techniques (pan-fried first then add a little bit of water to steam with a covered lid).
+They can be steamed, boiled, pan-fried, deep-fried or a combination of these techniques (pan-fried first then add a little bit of water to steam with a covered lid), much like pot stickers.

 Wontons can also be served in variety of ways.
 In Vietnamese cuisine, they are usually a component in soups as in Vietnamese Egg Noodle Wonton Soup (Mì Hoành Thánh).
-In American-Chinese cuisine, they are fried and served as appetizers and accompanied with a sweet duck sauce, or a tangy vinegar and soy sauce.
+In American-Chinese cuisine, they are fried and served as appetizers with an accompanying sweet duck sauce, or a tangy vinegar soy sauce.